GenericMage/CoinClash/Type-A/Documentation/CCAgentSpecs.md

   - `address`: Address of the newly deployed CCListingTemplate contract.

 ## CCAgent Contract
-The agent manages token listings and global data, enables the creation of unique listings and liquidities for token pairs, verifies Uniswap V2 pair tokens, and arbitrates valid listings, templates, and routers.
+The agent manages token listings and global data, enables the creation of unique listings and liquidities for token pairs, verifies Uniswap V2 pair tokens (handling WETH for native ETH), and arbitrates valid listings, templates, and routers.

 ### Structs
 - **GlobalOrder**: Stores order details for a token pair.